telerik/teststudio-docs/docs/troubleshooting-guide/test-execution-problems-tg/pages-not-defined.md

 ## Cause

 The coded files need to use the namespace as the one set on project level in the <a href="/features/project-settings/overview)" target="_blank">Project settings</a> under the Script tab.
-The issue usually appears if the coded files are copied within a new project and not inserted through the <a href="/features/project-explorer/overview#project-context-menu-options" target="_blank">Project Explorer options to add existing test, or coded file.
+The issue usually appears if the coded files are copied within a new project and not inserted through the <a href="/features/project-explorer/overview#project-context-menu-options" target="_blank">Project Explorer options to add existing test, or coded file</a>.

 The code-behind file for a test in project with name TestProj2 looks like this: